Living on purpose is the only way to really live. Everything else is just existing. – Rick Warren, The Purpose DRIVEN LIFE

 The best use of life is love.
 The best expression of love is time.
 The best time to love is now.

-The most desired gift of love, as Rick wrote, is focused attention (aka Consciousness of Being, refer to lessons from A New Earth).
+The most desired gift of love, as Rick wrote, is focused attention (aka Consciousness of Being).

 When you focus your attention, you give all of your awareness to the present moment.
 Your thoughts about the past and the future fade into the background.
 Time, which is merely a concept in mind, disappears.
 All that remains is the timeless now.